 So what should you look for next time you’re shopping online or in a store?
 The following’s a brief rundown of the most important fair trade certifiers and organizations and what their logo means to you, the consumer.

 FLO, the international Fair Trade Labelling Organization

-To myself personally (big coffee drinker; someone who likes hanging out in cafes drinking mocaccino while writing articles about topics such as fair trade) this is the most instantly recognizable.
-Of course recognition doesn’t imply comprehension.
+To myself personally (big coffee drinker; someone who enjoys hanging out in cafes drinking mocaccino while writing articles about topics such as fair trade) this is the most instantly recognizable.
+Recognition doesn’t imply comprehension.
 I naively thought it was solely for coffee.
 Tea perhaps.
 It’s not.
 FLO is an international umbrella organization made up of different labelling initiatives from 21 countries and covers a wide range of products including coffee, coco, tea, spices, fruit, and rice and even sports balls!